 The day is close to waking up before me now, and next to my window, on the maple’s bough, the winged orchestra is warming up again, harmonising with sunlight’s swelling refrain.
 Spring is almost stirring – stretching, yawning; hear her distant melody – catch her first chords dawning.

-While others fall silent, Mistle Thrush sings on, filling the wet garden with her Storm Crow song.
-While others wait for sun, Mistle Thrush persists, reverberating her notes through drizzle and mist.
-While others hide away, Mistle Thrush remains, perching in plain sight to perform her bold strains.
-While others grow downcast, it will be to my gain, if, like Mistle Thrush, I can learn to sing through rain.
+While others fall silent, Mistle Thrush sings on, filling the wet garden with his Storm Crow song.
+While others wait for sun, Mistle Thrush persists, reverberating his notes through drizzle and mist.
+While others hide away, Mistle Thrush remains, perching in plain sight to perform his bold strains.
+While others grow downcast, it will be to my gain, if, like Mistle Thrush, I learn to sing through rain.